kaiyungtan/ImmoEliza-API/README.md

 Deployment through Heroku - https://immoeliza-real-estate.herokuapp.com/

+## Background

+This project is a collaboration between BeCode AI and the BeCode Web Dev team.

+The AI developers will create an API and the web developers will develop an interface for the client "ImmoEliza".

+The main process is about a collaboration between the AI and the web dev so that all have to be in sync in order to know how to construct the form.

-## Team Members
+Team Members consists of:

-Group 1 : Valentin, Henrique, Nathanaël, Adam
+Web Dev : Valentin, Henrique, Nathanaël

-	- frontend: 2
-	- backend: 1
-	- 1 AI Dev (Adam)
+AI Dev 	: Adam

 ## Mission objectives

 - [X] Be able to create a prediction model
-- [X] Be able to deploy your model
+- [X] Be able to deploy model
 - [X] Be able to work in a team
-- [X] Be able to build an api.
+- [X] Be able to build an api

 ## The Mission

 You need to create an API that will make price forecasts on houses according to certain parameters (Zip code, number of rooms, surface area, etc...).
-This API will be used by webdevs who will be able to use it to create an interface for the ImmoEliza agency.
+This API will be used by web devs who will be able to use it to create an interface for the ImmoEliza agency.

 ### Must-have features

 - [X] The api must be functional
 - [X] Your model must be functional

 ### Additional features